Yale-EEB354/finalproject/README.md

 H and I cell data has been collected by Aleca and other members of the Brodersen lab.
 RADSeq data is available on Dryad.

 ## Methods
+Bayesian Tree Analysis: Using the mcmc_GTR.Rev script, a Bayesian tree was produced from the 173 species and 10 gene matrices.
+Data was stored in nexus file types, which require additional work to remove individual genes from.
+The script was based on Michael Landis' mol_model.Rev script uploaded in a slightly edited form here.
+One of the other attempts is also saved in a seperate .rev file.

+Maximum Likelihood Tree: Using the ITS gene from the Viburnum data (saved as a seperate fasta file), a ML and IQTree were produced.
+These follow the most simplistic GTR script.

+Comparative Trait Evolution: Two seperate R files are uploaded here as saved attempts, both are based on Dean Adam's R scripts attempting to determine covariance of traits through time.
+Trait_evolution.r is the older attempt, and trait_covariance is the newer.
+They use the two excel files with randomized data within ceratin distributions to represent vein density, vein width, cell volume, and cell surface area.
+These were used in combination with the ML tree to find the Phylogenetic least squares and plot variation of trait evolution thorugh tree space.

 ## Results